 As described above, the Company has adopted a bonus incentive plan for the Presidents of certain of the Subsidiaries.
 The Company has not yet adopted a formal bonus incentive plan for other executive officers.
 During 1997, bonuses made to executive officers other than the Presidents of certain Subsidiaries were discretionary and based on achievement of business targets and objectives.
-The Company believes its incentive compensation plan for the Presidents of certain Subsidiaries rewards those individuals when the Company and its stockholders have benefited from achieving the Company's goals and targeted objectives, all of which the Compensation Committee feels will dictate, in large part, the Company's future operating results.
-The Compensation Committee believes that its policy of compensating certain of its executive officers with incentive-based compensation fairly and adequately compensation paid by companies of comparable size or within the Company's industry.
-In 1997, the Compensation Committee engaged the consulting firm of Towers Perrin to review and evaluate the compensation and incentive plans for the Company's executive officers.
-Certain of the recommendations are still being considered by the Compensation Committee.
+The Company believes its incentive compensation plan for the Presidents of certain Subsidiaries rewards those individuals when the Company and its stockholders have benefitted from achieving the Company's goals and targeted objectives, all of which the Compensation Committee feels will dictate, in large part, the Company's future operating results.
+The Compensation Committee believes that its policy of compensating certain of its executive officers with incentive-based compensation fairly and adequately compensates those individuals in relation to their responsibilities, capabilities and contribution to the Company, and in a manner that is commensurate with compensation paid by companies of comparable size or within the Company's industry.
+In 1997, Compensation Committee engaged the consulting firm of Towers Perrin to review and evaluate the compensation and incentive plans for the Company's executive officers.
+Certain of the recommendations made by Towers Perrin have been implemented and certain recommendations are still being considered by the Compensation Committee.